-At April 30, 2021, the Library reported a liability of \$281,624 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Library's proportion of the net pension liability was based on the Library's actual contribution to the plan for the year ended April 30, 2021 relative to the contributions of the Village, actuarially determined.
-At April 30, 2021, the Library's proportion was 8.88% of the total contribution.
+At April 30, 2023, the Library reported a liability of \$1,247,115 for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At April 30, 2023, the Library's proportion was 8.88% of the total contribution.